Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![Screenshot 2023-11-10 231825](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/assets/146044118/ef43307d-c585-4ce2-bf8e-961a0bc71664)

-Although the decision tree model performed well at classification, the variables selected by the algorithm were not great classfiers of illegitmate listings (the accuracy of the decision tree lowers as you progress down the tree).
+Although the decision tree model performed well at classification, the variables selected by the algorithm were not great classfiers of illegitimate listings (the accuracy of the decision tree lowers as you progress down the tree).
 As a result two decision trees was created with different parameters to change how the algorithm selects variables and classifies those variables in the decision tree.
-But, unfortunately this did not yield any meaningful changes towards having strong classifies of illegitmate listings.
+But, unfortunately this did not yield any meaningful changes towards having strong classifies of illegitimate listings.

 Thus the original **(Tree Name: "Standard") decision tree** was retained as the classfication model.